 Middle Knowledge (MK) is God’s knowledge of all true counterfactuals of creaturely freedom (CCF).
 As the word middle suggests, this knowledge falls between other types of knowledge.
-Specifically, MK is situated between God’s natural knowledge, which is God’s knowledge of all necessary truth, and God’s free knowledge, which is God’s knowledge of his creative decree.
+Specifically, MK is situated between God’s natural knowledge, which is God’s knowledge of all necessary truth, and God’s free knowledge, which is (or as I will argue includes) God’s knowledge of his creative decree.
 (MK is logically prior to free knowledge yet posterior to natural knowledge.)

 Calvinists typically deny MK for two reasons.
 Firstly, proponents of MK typically affirm that the objects of God’s MK are contingent choices – choices that would occur under certain circumstances yet somehow might (might not) occur under those same circumstances.
 Given the contingent nature of such metaphysically free choices, counterfactuals of creaturely freedom cannot be true – in which case they cannot be the object of knowledge, including MK.
 However, an objection such as this is not based upon a denial of MK per se but rather it is an objection to a particular view of free will that would render CCFs unknowable.
 It’s a rejection of MK by association.